-If you believe you have discovered a potential security vulnerability on any of the upwork.com domains, please help us fix it as quickly as possible by reporting your findings to us following our Guidelines for Responsible Disclosure (described below).
+If you believe you have discovered a potential security vulnerability on any of the Upwork.com domains, please help us fix it by reporting your findings to us while following our Guidelines for Responsible Disclosure (described below).
 Publicly disclosing a vulnerability can put the entire community at risk, so we urge those reporting vulnerabilities to keep matters private until we can resolve the issue.

 Security is very important at Upwork.
-We investigate all reported vulnerabilities, using a third party service to validate the vulnerability and ensure the appropriate monetary reward to the researcher if they follow the Guidelines for Responsible Disclosure.
+We investigate all reported vulnerabilities, using a third-party service to validate the vulnerability and ensure the appropriate monetary reward to the reporter if they follow the Guidelines for Responsible Disclosure.

 Guidelines for Responsible Disclosure

-- To receive credit, you must be the first to report the vulnerability, and you must provide us a reasonable amount of time to remediate before you disclose the issue publicly.
-We use a third-party service to validate the vulnerability and provide monetary rewards to the researcher
+- To receive credit, you must be the first to report the vulnerability, and you must provide us with a reasonable amount of time to remediate it before you disclose the issue publicly.
+We use a third-party service to validate the vulnerability and provide monetary rewards to the reporter.

 - Please do not engage in security research that involves: